Randomized Learning of the Second-Moment Matrix of a Smooth Function: Theoretical Guarantees

 \begin{rem}\emph{\textbf{(Proof strategy)}} \emph{The estimation error here is decomposed into ``diagonal'' and ``off-diagonal'' terms.
 The diagonal term, we find, can be written as a sum of independent random matrices and controlled by applying a standard Bernstein inequality.
 The off-diagonal term, however, is a second-order chaos (a certain sum of products of random variables) and requires additional care. } \end{rem}

 \begin{rem}\emph{\textbf{(Possible improvements)} In combination with Weyl's inequality~\cite{bernstein2009matrix}, \eqref{eq:overall} might be used to control the distance between the spectrum of $\ddot{\Sigma}_{X,Y_{X,\epsilon}}$ and that of $\Sigma_\mu$.
 Likewise, given an integer $r\le n$, standard perturbation results \cite{wedin1972perturbation} might be deployed to measure the principal angle between the span of the leading $r$ eigenvectors of $\ddot{\Sigma}_{X,Y_{X,\epsilon}}$ and an $r$-dimensional active subspace of $f(\cdot)$.
-To obtain the sharpest bounds, both these improvements would require controlling the spectral norm of $\ddot{\Sigma}_{X,Y_{X,\epsilon}}-\Sigma_\mu$ rather than its Frobenius norm (which is bounded in Theorem \ref{thm:cvg rate} above).
-Controlling the spectral norm of the error appears to be considerably more difficult to achieve.
-As an aside, let us point out that the spectrum of $\Sigma_\mu$ in relation to $f(\cdot)$ has been studied in \cite{fornasier2012learning,tyagi2014learning}. } \end{rem}
+To obtain the sharpest bounds, both these improvements would require controlling the spectral norm of $\ddot{\Sigma}_{X,Y_{X,\epsilon}}-\Sigma_\mu$ rather than its Frobenius norm (which is bounded in Theorem~\ref{thm:cvg rate} above). { A detailed argument favoring the spectral norm in the context of active subspaces is also given in \cite{lam2018multifidelity}.} Controlling the spectral norm of the error however appears to be considerably more difficult.
+As an aside, let us point out that the spectrum of $\Sigma_\mu$ in relation to $f(\cdot)$ has been studied in \cite{fornasier2012learning,tyagi2014learning}. { Another interesting question for future work is the extension of these results to the case where $f(\cdot)$ is vector-valued, rather than scalar-valued; see \cite{zahm2018gradient} and the references therein.} } \end{rem}